Tommy Pham: 2017

 Pham did not make the 2017 Opening Day roster out of spring training, and began the season at Memphis.
 After batting .283/.371/.500 at Memphis with four home runs and 19 RBIs in 25 games, he was recalled to the Cardinals on May 5.

-On May 7, 2017, Pham homered twice versus the Atlanta Braves at SunTrust Park among a season-high four hits.
-His second home run provided the deciding runs in a 6−4, 14-inning victory.
-Pham eventually became the starting right fielder.
+Pham eventually became the Cardinals starting right fielder.
 He finished the season batting .306/.411/.520 with 23 home runs, 73 RBIs, 22 doubles, and 25 stolen bases in 128 games.
 He became the first Cardinals batter since 1900 to record at least a .300 average, 20 home runs, 20 doubles, and 20 stolen bases in the same season.
 He also was 3rd in the league in power-speed number (24.0).
 On the bases, he led the major leagues by being picked off six times, the most by a Cardinal in 29 years.
 Pham placed tenth in the majors in Fangraphs' Wins Above Replacement (WAR).
 He ranked 11th in the National League Most Valuable Player Award (NL MVP) voting, the only Cardinals player to receive votes.

 Pham's at-times dominant performance led to the portmanteau "Pham-tastic," from others as well as himself.
 Pham said that he kept himself disciplined with intense workout regimens and used technology such as Statcast data to sharpen and increase his playing skills.